MicrosoftDocs/VBA-Docs/api/Excel.ShapeRange.md

 ## Remarks

 A shape range can contain as few as a single shape or as many as all the shapes on the document.
-You can include whichever shapes you want — chosen from among all the shapes on the document or all the shapes in the selection — to construct a shape range.
+You can include whichever shapes you want—chosen from among all the shapes on the document or all the shapes in the selection—to construct a shape range.
 For example, you could construct a **ShapeRange** collection that contains the first three shapes on a document, all the selected shapes on a document, or all the freeforms on a document.

 ## Example

- **Returning a Set of Shapes You Specify by Name or Index Number**
+### Return a set of shapes that you specify by name or index number

-Use  `Shapes.Range`(_index_), where _index_ is the name or index number of the shape or an array that contains either names or index numbers of shapes, to return a **ShapeRange** collection that represents a set of shapes on a document.
+Use **[Range](excel.shapes.range.md)** (_index_), where _index_ is the name or index number of the shape or an array that contains either names or index numbers of shapes, to return a **ShapeRange** collection that represents a set of shapes on a document.
 You can use the **Array** function to construct an array of names or index numbers.

 The following example sets the fill pattern for shapes one and three on _myDocument_.

 ```vb
 Set myDocument = Worksheets(1)